reactive/data-client/CONTRIBUTING.md

 thoughts on _how_ it can be solved, include those too!

 The best way to see a feature added, however, is to submit a pull request.

+If your idea requires design considerations, it's best to [start a discussion][4].

 ## Pull Requests